Orthodontics and TMJ Disorders

 overbite

-TREATMENT of deep or steep overbite can be accomplished with braces or functional orthodontics.
+TREATMENT of steep or deep overbite can be accomplished with braces or functional orthodontics.
 Braces can eliminate the overbite by arch leveling, especially if assisted by using TADs (temporary anchorage devices) to intrude super-erupted teeth.
-Functional orthodontics can eliminate the overbite by wearing a front flat bite plate at night for many years.
-Functional orthodontics can also accelerate the process by using finger springs to tip out some of the front teeth or orthodontic elastics on little buttons temporarily glued to the back teeth.
+Functional orthodontics can eliminate the overbite by wearing a front flat bite plate at night for many years, and the process can be accelerated by using finger springs to tip out some of the front teeth or orthodontic elastics on little buttons temporarily glued to the back teeth.

 COSTS OF FUNCTIONAL ORTHODONTICS